X-ray Polarimetry in the Low Statistics Regime using the Bayesian Approach Reveals Polarization Angle Variations: Introduction

 where $\mu$ is the modulation factor and $N$ is the number of source photons.
 Given $\mu \approx 0.5$, a total number of $\sim$$10^6$ photons is needed to reach an MDP of 0.01.
 This is challenging for observations not only with current X-ray polarimeters like IXPE, but also with future larger telescopes like the enhanced X-ray Timing and Polarimetry \citep[eXTP;][]{zhang2018}.
 Notably, for the investigation of fast variability via time-resolved analysis, this crisis cannot be alleviated by increasing the exposure time.

 In this paper, we argue that an accurate and useful constraint on the PA can be obtained in the case of low counts, i.e., a detection below MDP.
 In such a low statistics regime, due to the positive-definite nature of polarimetry, one must use a method that produces unbiased results, such as the Bayesian approach \citep{vaillancourt2006, quinn2012, maier2014, mikhalev2018}, which has been employed in the analysis of the data obtained with the small pathfinder PolarLight \citep{feng2020, long2021, long2022, long2023}.
-We note that this is different from unbinned analysis \citep[e.g.,][]{2023MNRAS.519.5902G}, which is not affected by the selection effect concerning bin size.
-Howerver, the unbinned analysis does not assist in identifying variation patterns in the result and a predefined model is always needed.
+We note that this is different from unbinned analysis \citep{marshall2021, marshall2021a, marshall2024, 2023MNRAS.519.5902G}, which is not affected by the selection effect concerning bin size.
+However, the unbinned analysis does not assist in identifying variation patterns in the result and a predefined model is always needed.
+For example, a linear rotation model was adopted in \citet{DiGesu_Mrk421} to test the PA variation in Mrk~421.

 The paper is organized as following.
-In Section~\ref{sec:meth}, we give a brief review of the Bayesian approach in X-ray polarimetry, particularly about how to constrain the PA\footnote{A PYTHON worksheet is available at \url{https://github.com/hli-astroph/PolarimetryBayes.git}, in which example codes are provided for generating some of the results in this work.}.
-In Sections~\ref{sec:gx131} and \ref{sec:scox1}, we apply the technique to two cases (GX 13+1 and Sco X-1) as examples to illustrate how PA variations can be revealed.
+In Section~\ref{sec:meth}, we give a brief review of the Bayesian approach in X-ray polarimetry, particularly about how to constrain the PA\footnote{A PYTHON worksheet is available at \url{https://doi.org/10.5281/zenodo.15621003}}, in which example codes are provided for generating some of the results in this work.
+In Sections~\ref{sec:gx131}, \ref{sec:j1701}, and \ref{sec:scox1}, we apply the technique to three cases (GX 13+1, XTE J1701$-$462, and Sco X-1) as examples to illustrate how PA variations can be revealed.
 The results are discussed in Section~\ref{sec:disc}.